Quickstart

 Note

-Set the key as an environment variable, then list resolved BTC markets on the 1-hour timeframe:
+Set the key as an environment variable, then list resolved BTC markets on the 4h timeframe:

 terminal